hllplanner/hll-rcon/docs/docs/other/parsing-logs.md

 :::note
 Every log shares two common variables: `type` and `timestamp`.
 Because of this they will be omitted from the following definitions.
-The header of each definition below is its `header` variable.
+The header of each definition below is its `type` variable.
 :::

 ---